martinchernyavskiy/Notes/CS/Hardware/ECE 252/Universal Computing Devices.md

 ## Key Theme

 - Given enough memory and time, a computer can compute anything that's possible to compute.
-However in practice, there are more constraints (design trade-offs):
+However in practice, there are more constraints:
 	1. Time
 	2. Cost
 	3. Power/Energy